Waterloo station (Indiana): Early history

 In 1858, the Michigan Southern and Northern Indiana Railroad completed its Northern Indiana Air Line from Toledo, Ohio to Elkhart, Indiana.
 A number of towns had been platted along the route, including Waterloo in 1856.
 The first passenger office for the town was merely a boxcar placed along the track.

-In 1883, the Lake Shore and Michigan Southern Railroad built a new wooden depot, serving both the east-west Air Line and the north-south Fort Wayne and Jackson Railroad.
+In 1883, the Lake Shore and Michigan Southern Railroad built a new wooden depot, serving both the east-west Air Line and the north–south Fort Wayne and Jackson Railroad.
 By 1914, both lines were under control of the New York Central Railroad.
 A freight derailment in 1957 destroyed a trackside bay window.
-Passenger service on both lines was discontinued in the mid-20th century, and the north-south route was abandoned altogether.
+Passenger service on both lines was discontinued in the mid-20th century, and the north–south route was abandoned altogether.

 The line passed to Penn Central in 1968 and Conrail in 1976.
 In 1984, the station building was moved 1000 feet east to protect it from Conrail's intentions to demolish it.
 The town renovated it as a community center.

 Amtrak service

 From May 1971 to January 1972, Amtrak operated the Lake Shore through Waterloo.
 The Lake Shore Limited resumed service on the route on October 31, 1975.
 Neither train stopped at Waterloo or the other small towns along the line.

-On November 11, 1990, Amtrak rerouted the Capitol Limited and Broadway Limited off the former Pittsburgh, Fort Wayne and Chicago Railway so that Conrail could abandon the lightly-used line.
+On November 11, 1990, Amtrak rerouted the Capitol Limited and Broadway Limited off the former Pittsburgh, Fort Wayne and Chicago Railway so that Conrail could abandon the lightly used line.
 The Broadway Limited was rerouted onto a former Baltimore and Ohio Railroad line through Garrett, while the Capitol Limited was moved to the Lake Shore Limited route.
 The changes meant that Fort Wayne lost rail service, so stations were established in nearby small towns on the new routes; Waterloo station was opened with a single platform and a small plexiglass shelter.
-An Amtrak Thruway Motorcoach bus connection to Fort Wayne ran until April 2, 1994.
+An Amtrak Thruway bus connection to Fort Wayne ran until April 2, 1994.

 The Lake Shore Limited began stopping at Waterloo in 1995.
 The Pennsylvanian was extended to Chicago from November 7, 1998, to January 27, 2003, including a stop at Waterloo.